eshaprogress/advprogress/README.md

 (IMPORTANT) This expects that you configure your servers independently with the only important service running on this instance with php/nginx, redis, mysql, memcache are expected to be running elsewhere.

+- If you have a mac, there is a chance the .env file gets saved in a weird format that outputs ^M
 - `sudo cp ./etc/docker-compose-app.service /etc/systemd/system/docker-compose-app.service`
 - `sudo systemctl enable docker-compose-app`